Weakly minimal groups with a new predicate: Stable expansions of weakly minimal abelian groups

-Finally, we point out that the only reason we have restricted to sets of \emph{algebraic numbers} enumerated by linear recurrence relations is so that we can work in a number field $K$ and apply Theorem \ref{thm:QLT}.
-Suppose instead that we have a set $A$, enumerated by a recurrence relation as above, but with $a_0,\ldots,a_{d-1},\beta_1,\ldots,\beta_d$ in an arbitrary algebraically closed field $\K$ of characteristic $0$.
+Finally, we point out that the restriction to $\Q^{\alg}$ in Theorem \ref{thm:LRR} is due to the fact that the work of Schlickewei and Schmidt from \cite{SchSchPEE} (namely, Theorem \ref{thm:QLT} above) applies only to number fields.
+Suppose instead that we have a set $A$ enumerated by a recurrence relation as above, but with $a_0,\ldots,a_{d-1},\beta_1,\ldots,\beta_d$ in an arbitrary algebraically closed field $\K$ of characteristic $0$.
 In order to carry out the work in this section, one would need a version of Theorem \ref{thm:QLT}, where $O_{K,m,k,\delta_1,\ldots,\delta_m}(1)$ is replaced by some bound depending only on $k$, $m$, and $A$.
 Such a result is known to hold in the case that $p_A(x)$ is separable, due to various ``specialization" techniques (see \cite{SchLRS}).
 On the other hand, we can use Theorem \ref{thm:ESS}, and arguments similar to the proof of Theorem \ref{thm:FGM}, to give a more direct argument.